samratkar/samratkar.github.io/_posts/concepts/amrita-courseworks/generative-ai/assignments/assignment-gen-ai.md

 In practice, **FID is currently the most widely adopted and preferred single metric** for evaluating GANs, especially for image synthesis tasks, because it balances the assessment of both fidelity and diversity by comparing the statistical properties of real and generated features.
 However, for a comprehensive understanding of a GAN's performance and to diagnose specific issues like mode collapse, using **Precision and Recall in conjunction with FID** provides a more complete picture.
 IS is still sometimes used for quick checks or in domains where Inception features are particularly relevant, but its limitations are well-acknowledged.

+---

+## Why is FID generally considered more reliable than IS for measuring GAN output quality?
+What are the limitations of both?

 ### FID is considered more reliable that Inception Score (IS) because:

 Frechet Inception Distance (FID) is generally considered more reliable than Inception Score (IS) for measuring GAN output quality due to a fundamental difference in what they compare and how they handle the two critical aspects of generative models: **fidelity (quality)** and **diversity**.